 These things together usually multiply your results.
 Here’s why.

 - If you can't measure it, you can't manage it.
-Knowing what's happening on your site is utterly essential.
-It's the first step to knowing why people are doing what.
-And when you know this, you'll be astounded how the smallest of tweaks can make a huge difference.
+Knowing what's happening on your website is absolutely essential.
+It's the first step to knowing why people are doing what they are doing.
+And when you know this, you'll be astounded at how the smallest of tweaks can make a huge difference.

 - Your split tests will confirm the suspicions your first step raises.
 They are easy to do.
 Just get a control in place (your best performing page).
 Then slave away to try and beat it (you’ll be amazed what a few dusty old direct marketing principles will do.
 And the test results will silence critics).